NHL-Stenden-Emmen/start-document-example/README.md

 In this repository you'll find an example of how a start document can look like.

 You can find the example [here](STARTDOCUMENT.md).

+On the [tools](TOOLS.MD) page you can find some useful tools for creating a Markdown file.